-Wondering what type of lawn mower fits your lifestyle and budget?
-From deck size to power source and price, there’s a lot to consider if you’re in the market for a new lawn mower – so let’s stack up the options and compare.
+If you're in the market for a new lawn mower, you might wonder what type of mower fits your lifestyle and budget.
+From deck size to power source and price, there’s a lot to consider if you plan on buying a new lawn mower – so let’s stack up the options and compare.

 The size of your lawn makes a difference when picking out a new lawn mower – and so does the terrain.
-Will you be mowing over hilly, uneven terrain or do you have a flat yard?
-Run time can be affected by available power, type of motor, speed and conditions.
+Will you mow over hilly, uneven ground, or do you have a flat yard?
+Run time can be affected by available power, type of motor, speed and grass conditions.

 - Self-propelled: The motor powers both the blades and propels the mower forward.